 PLEASE READ THESE BACKGROUND SCREENING TERMS & CONDITIONS CAREFULLY.
-BY SIGNING AN END USER AGREEMENT REFERENCING THIS DOCUMENT, OR USING THE SERVICES DESCRIBED IN THE END USER AGREEMENT OR THESE TERMS AND CONDITIONS, YOU ARE ACCEPTING AND AGREEING TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS STATED HEREIN.
+THEY AMEND AND SUPPLEMENT TERMS AND CONDITIONS CONTAINED IN A MASTER SERVICES AGREEMENT OR END USER AGREEMENT.
+BY ACCESSING, USING, ORDERING AND RECEIVING SERVICES FROM AND THROUGH THE PLATFORM, YOU ARE ACCEPTING AND AGREEING TO BE LEGALLY BOUND BY THE ADDITIONAL AND SUPPLEMENTAL TERMS AND CONDITIONS STATED HEREINBELOW.

 1.1 Adverse Action: Shall have the definition as set forth in 15 U.S.C. § 1681a(k).